iamhectorsosa/search-params/packages/react/readme.md

 };
 ```

 This provider allows `@search-params/react` to read and update URL Search Params with your framework of choice.
-No adapters needed/
+No adapters needed.

 ### 2. Configure your route validations